TERMINOLOGY FOR MOTORBIKE PARTS AND REPAIRS

 A

-Air filter (Lọc gió) prevents abrasive particulate matter from entering the engine’s cylinders, where it would cause mechanical wear and oil contamination.
-Known as Engine air induction systems (AIS), they are typically constructed of paper or felt.
+Air filter (Lọc gió) prevents abrasive particles from entering the engine’s cylinders, where they could cause mechanical wear and contaminate the engine oil.
+Air filters are part of the engine air induction system (AIS) and are typically made from paper or foam/felt materials.

-Air/fuel ratio (Tỷ lệ xăng/gió) The mixture of fuel and air produced by carburetor or fuel injection.
-In other words, a comparison between the amount of air and the amount of fuel going into the combustion chamber.
+Air/fuel ratio (Tỷ lệ xăng/gió) refers to the mixture of air and fuel delivered to the engine by the carburetor or fuel injection system.
+In simple terms, it is the balance between the amount of air and fuel entering the combustion chamber for combustion.

 B